 Can CBD Oil help with period pains?

-CBD Oil cannot claim to cure all illnesses or conditions, and you should be wary of purchasing CBD products that are branded as support for specific ailments such as period paid.
+CBD Oil and CBD body creams cannot claim to cure all illnesses or conditions, and you should be wary of purchasing CBD products that are branded as support for specific ailments such as period paid.
 However, there is continuing serious growth and anecdotal evidence to support the theory that the underlining benefits of CBD lend themselves to helping with period pain symptoms (plus a wide range of other aches and pains).
 The key thing to keep in mind when purchasing CBD Oil, particularly for the first time, is to ensure you are getting a high enough percentage of CBD in your 3 times a day doses to feel the benefit.
 (Read more about CBD dosage here)

 A large part of this theory is due to the anti-inflammatory properties of CBD Oil.